MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **IGPU and DGPU Test**

-<p align="justify">We will conduct a 4K test via Safari (BigSur & Monterey).
+<p align="justify">We will conduct a "4K Video Test" via Safari on Monterey.
 Use "Launchpad > Other > ActivityMonitor" as our observation tool.
-Do note, the use of "igfxonline=1" or properties of the IGPU boot-arg, i.e., igfxonline > data > 01000000, is to leave our headless IGPU state to always being online.
+Do note, the use of "igfxonline=1" or properties of the IGPU boot-arg, i.e., "igfxonline > data > 01000000", is to leave our headless IGPU state to always being online.
 To get additional GPU tabs on the activity monitor, "igfxmetal=1" or device properties on IGPU, "enable-metal > data > 01000000", "AAPL,ig-platform-id", and "AAPL,slot-name" are required.
 Next, we can start the test as shown in the picture.

 **Remark:** Check [config.plist](https://github.com/MohdIsmailMatAsin/i510400AsrockB460MSteelLegend/blob/main/config_release.plist) provided as example.</p>